gingerlee/sass-week3/README.md

 **SASS Week 3:** A personal project that is an extension of a 2-day in-class project.
 This application redesigns and builds the Epicodus Learn How to Program landing page using SASS.

+## Installation
+To view this repository copy this [link](https://gingerlee.github.io/sass-week3/) into the browser of your choice.

 ### SASS 2-day Project Feedback
 The past two days in class were spent planning out a redesign of the Learn How to Program landing page for the Epicodus curriculum.